-• Advanced metering infrastructure (AMI) will actively promote the objectives of the Clean Energy Transformation Act (CETA) by creating the necessary platform for changing customer behaviors, as well as furthering necessary system modifications and efficient and cost-effective delivery of service.

-- The "quantifiable" net benefits to customers over time are real and will only increase over time as the Company "maximizes" the full potential of AMI (perhaps in ways not yet imagined). - AMI is, in effect, already operational on Avista's system, with well over 998% of electric meters and 95% of natural gas modules deployed as of September 1, at year end 2020.
-The remaining 20,000 natural gas modules will be installed and functioning in the second quarter of 2021 (during pendency of this general rate case).
-The remaining capital cost to deploy modules and communications in the second quarter of 2021 is estimated to be \$1.3 million, well under one percent of total capital costs. - Accordingly, "costs" have are already been essentially known or "locked down" (and are more than \$4556 million under what was anticipated in the 2016 information provided in Avista's prior rate case).
-45 - The "benefits" have been refined, and in some cases expanded, as the Company has gained additional experience, and are sufficiently known to demonstrate a "net benefit" over time.
-The overall nominal value net benefit is \$248.138.2 million, 46 and on a net present value basis is \$560.3 million.
-These "benefits" are only the hard-dollar benefits that have thus far been quantified, without taking into account many other "non-quantified" (but real) benefits such as safety, power quality, convenience, and service. - Lastly, the Company fully appreciates the Commission's reluctance in two of Avista's prior rate cases to address the prudency of AMI - it was early in Avista's implementation process and much was yet to be learned (indeed, Avista experienced challenges along the way, as should be expected, but made necessary course corrections).
+- Advanced metering infrastructure (AMI) will actively promote the objectives of the Clean Energy Transformation Act (CETA) by creating the necessary platform for changing customer behaviors, as well as furthering necessary system modifications and efficient and cost-effective delivery of service. - The "quantifiable" net benefits to customers over time are real and will only increase over time as the Company "maximizes" the full potential of AMI (perhaps in ways not yet imagined). - AMI is already operational on Avista's system, with well over 99% of electric meters and natural gas modules deployed at year end 2020. - Accordingly, "costs" are known or "locked down" (and are more than \$56 million under what was anticipated in the 2016 information provided in Avista's prior rate case). - The "benefits" have been refined, and in some cases expanded, as the Company has gained additional experience, and are sufficiently known to demonstrate a "net benefit" over time.
+The overall nominal value net benefit is \$248.1 million, 46 and on a net present value basis is \$56.3 million.
+These "benefits" are only the hard-dollar benefits that have thus far been quantified, without taking into account many other "non-quantified" (but real) benefits such as safety, power quality, convenience, and service. - Lastly, the Company fully appreciates the Commission's reluctance in two of Avista's prior rate cases to address the prudency of AMI it was early in Avista's implementation process and much was yet to be learned (indeed, Avista experienced challenges along the way, as should be expected, but made necessary course corrections).
 Nearly four years later, the AMI program has sufficiently matured to allow for a determination of prudency and cost-recovery (both of and on investment).
 In order to be transparent, we have provided a comparison of costs and benefits between 2016 estimates and current figures, as the Project has matured.

-45 The current net present value of Avista's combined capital and operations and maintenance (O&M) costs is \$169.758.7M, representing more than a 2025% reduction in total costs compared with the Company's earlier 2016 estimate of \$215.1M.
+45 The current net present value of Avista's combined capital and operations and maintenance (O&M) costs is \$158.7M, representing more than a 25% reduction in total costs compared with the Company's earlier 2016 estimate of \$215.1M.

-46 Nominal net benefits are the total value of nominal benefits shown at the bottom of Table 4-2 (\$496487.5 million) of the Report (Exh.
+46 Nominal net benefits are the total value of nominal benefits shown at the bottom of Table 4-2 (\$487.5 million) of the Report (Exh.
 JDD-2r (Revised-Clean) at p.
-51) minus the total of nominal capital and O&M costs shown at the bottom of Table 3-1 (\$156.61.2 million + \$101.788.2 million).
+51) minus the total of nominal capital and O&M costs shown at the bottom of Table 3-1 (\$151.2 million + \$88.2 million).
 (Id. at pgs.
 32-33)